FredKSchott/snowpack/docs/01-introduction.md

 ## Introduction

-The web has evolved over the last decade, but our build tooling hasn't.
-We're still relying on the old assumption that your application won't run in the browser until you've bundled the whole thing up into larger, shared chunks.
-That may have been true a few years ago, but ESM `import`/`export` support in the browser changed everything.
+Today's build tooling is built on an old assumption: that web applications can't run in the browser without a bundler.
+This had been true in the past, but ESM `import`/`export` support in the browser changed everything.

-**You no longer need a bundler during development.**
+**The truth is, you no longer need a bundler during development.**

-This is great news for developers because it mean that you are no longer *required* to rely on a complex mix of bundler configuration, plugins, dependencies and complexity that you probably wouldn't otherwise need.
+This is great news for developers because most bundlers introduce a complex mix of configuration, plugins, dependencies and complexity that you probably wouldn't otherwise need.
+Not only that, but bundling during development introduces a significant slow down to your dev workflow, as you wait for entire chunks of your application to rebuild just because you changed a single file.
 Bundling is still a great production optimization, but it really has little use during development.

 **Snowpack marks the start of an entirely new generation of bundle-free development tooling.**

 ### What is Snowpack?

 <div class="notification is-link">
-  <strong>Snowpack is the bundle-free build tool for React, Vue, Svelte and more.</strong> Snowpack's dev server starts up in &lt;20ms and only builds your site as needed during development.
-Every code change you make is reflected instantly in the browser thanks to single-file rebuilding.
+  <strong>Snowpack is bundle-free build tooling for React, Vue, Svelte and more.</strong> Snowpack's lightning-fast dev server starts up in &lt;20ms and reflects changes instantly thanks to single-file rebuilding.
+When you're ready to deploy, Snowpack will build, bundle, and optimize your site for production.
 </div>

 Snowpack removes the bundler from your development workflow so that you can build faster with less complexity.
-Connect your favorite build tools like Babel and PostCSS to customize how your source files are handled with simple, 1-line integrations.
+Connect your favorite build tools like Babel and PostCSS to customize how your source files are handled with simple, 1-line build tool integrations.

 Snowpack also ships with a built-in Parcel integration to help optimize your site for production.
 Bundling for production with Parcel keeps your site running fast without slowing down your development workflow.

-#### Key Takeaways

-- Snowpack is a lightning fast dev environment, powered by bundle-free development.
-- Simple, 1-line integrations for all of your favorite frameworks and build tools.
-- Built-in Parcel support for bundled, production-optimized deployments.

 ### Who's Using Snowpack?